-When we put our focus on eternity-minded mothering, we invest something that will last in our children.
+When we put our focus on discipling our children to know Jesus, we invest something in them that will last beyond this life.

 By Katie Bennett, Contributing Writer